SC House OKs transgender sports ban ahead of ‘crossover’ deadline - NewsBreak

 Rep. John King (D-York) said he had filed more than 900 amendments.
 “We’ll take those up today, possibly into the night and into tomorrow.
 I don’t believe we need to be debating something so frivolous,” he said.

 Critics say the Save Women’s Sports Act targets transgender youth in South Carolina and could negatively impact the mental health of these youth.
-According to officials, at least two transgender athletes in South Carolina public schools have been granted waivers to compete in female sports.
+According to officials, at least two transgender athletes in South Carolina public schools have been granted waivers to compete in female sports.‘SAY GAY’ billboards go up in several US capitals

 Supporters say the legislation is needed to ensure fairness in women’s athletics.
 Rep. Melissa Oremus (R-Aiken) said, “Why are we evening thinking about this.
 If you have a little girl, you’re going to look her in the eye and put her on the basketball court with a man.
 Look at what happened with the swimming.”